 Vitamin B1 – Thiamine

 This is the second article in the B complex vitamins series.
-As mentioned in our original post "The B-Complex Vitamins – Simplified (March 2015), the members of the ‘Vitamin B Complex’ are actually varied in their actions in the body and their availability in foods.”
+As mentioned in our original post "The B-Complex Vitamins – Simplified" (March 2015), the members of the ‘Vitamin B Complex’ are actually varied in their actions in the body and their availability in foods.”
 Thiamine, formerly known as Vitamin B1, is one of the essential energy-producing vitamins.

 In the annals of vitamin discoveries, thiamine was the first of the B family to be identified.
 Because of that it was called Vitamin B1.
 It is now “officially” called thiamine and falls into the "energy releasing" category of the B Complex vitamin.
 The deficiency disease of this vitamin is called beriberi and is still seen in Asian countries.
 In the West, the disease may occur in alcoholics.